ACortellari/ACortellari.github.io/tpc/turkey_palestine_collection.md

 * articles_view
 * issues_view
+* printing_facilities_view
 * publications_view

 ## Ongoing Work:

-* Add additional publications from the period in scope to the **19** unique publications already in the database.
+* Add additional publications from the period in scope to the **43** unique publications already in the database.
 * Add additional sources to the **28** articles already in the database.